 The Cyber Resilience Maturity Model for Microsoft 365 covers each level of the maturity model in-depth, including recommendations and best practices from Microsoft experts to build cyber resilience into your day-to-day operations.

-A NIST-aligned framework to help organizations anticipate threats, minimize risks, recover swiftly, and continuously strengthen Microsoft 365 security.
+A NIST-aligned framework to help organizations anticipate threats, minimize risks, recover their tenant swiftly, and continuously strengthen Microsoft 365 security.
 Download the full checklist today to build resilience and stay protected.

 See how in the Anatomy of a Microsoft 365 Attack.